 This movement is required to help propel the jump rope around the body.

-Jumpers wanting to specifically target the upper body, especially the arm and shoulders, should check out battle rope results before and after.
+Jumpers wanting to specifically target the upper body, especially the arm and shoulders, should check out battle rope before and after results.
 This equipment is specifically designed to engage and build the upper body, and come highly recommended from powerlifters and bodybuilders alike.
-When doing battle rope, muscles worked also includes the lower body.
+When using battle ropes, the muscles worked also include the lower body.

 Biceps